 Welcome to the wonderful world of Joshi!
-Since I get a fair amount of emails and tweets requesting information on how to get into Joshi, I decided to write a simple guide that I hope will assist new fans.
+Since I get a fair amount of emails and tweets requesting information on how to get into Joshi, I decided to write a simple Beginner’s Guide that I hope will assist new fans.

 A few bullet points to cover my most frequent beginner questions: